scpermar/go/transcripts/scpermar-transcript.md

-### The Open-Source Masters
+### The Open-Source Datascience Masters

+### scpermar transcript draft

 Grad school is not a practical option based on current family demands.
 Online sources will allow me to learn with a faster feedback loop to gage my aptitude and enthusiasm for D.S. as a career evolution path.

 ### My Background ([linkedin](http://))

 Earned a BS CS at The University of Pittsburgh some time ago ...
 B4Y2k.
-Worked as java client-server dev in all parts of the SDLC and a transition to focus on Oracle SQL-PL/SQL to investigate problems from a data perspective.
+Worked as java client-server dev in all parts of the SDLC with the dominate experience investigating problems from a data perspective using Oracle SQL-PL/SQL.

-### Motivations of the Open Source M.S.
+### Motivations of the Open Source D.S.

 Data Science is an ideal combination of my experience with solving code related problems through data analysis, a fascination with understanding how everything works and an ability to visualize ideas from many perspectives including the communication skills to explain these ideas to others.